This unique seaside home could be yours

 Bedroom #3 - Air conditioned and carpeted with spacious built-in drawers and wardrobes.
 There is a door onto the balcony and another that connects to the bathroom.

 Bathroom #3 – A large room featuring a shower recess (re-tiled in 2018), a sunken spa bath, toilet, bidet, two hand basins with marble benchtops, an air-conditioner, exhaust fan and ceiling fans, and a large built-in linen cupboard.

 Games area (west) - This large room could be readily modified to become an additional bedroom.
-It has a tiled floor with two doors, one opening onto the balcony and one onto an adjacent level lawn area.
+It has a tiled floor with two external doors, one opening onto the balcony and one onto an adjacent level lawn area.

 Games area (east) - This tiled space lends itself to use as a home theatre, gym or children's room.
 It has one door onto an adjacent level lawn area and one door to the home office space & service corridor.

 Home office space - This air-conditioned tiled area has doors connecting to the games area, and the service corridor.

 A service corridor with laundry area and cupboards/drawers at the northern end - This tiled area includes a second large hot water heater, the 3-phase power board, storage cupboards, and stainless steel laundry sink and bench/cupboards.
 There are doors connecting to the home office space, the balcony/adjacent lawn area, and the storage room.

 A storage room and cold rooms - This large tiled room measures 2.79m tall x 4.6m wide x 6.68m long.
 It was originally intended for food storage, but could readily be converted to an additional bedroom.
 Adjacent to it are two large cool-rooms with shelving, each measuring approx. 6.1m long x 2.1m wide x 2.7m tall.

 Renovation of this room might include the conversion of one cold room into an en-suite bathroom or walk-in wardrobe.
 There is also scope for replace the existing window with French doors, in order to permit direct access to the large adjacent outdoor patio area.
-If converted to a bedroom then alternative access to one or both cold rooms could be made possible via the Games area (west).
+If it was converted to a bedroom then alternative access to one or both cold rooms could be made possible via the Games area (west).

 Construction features of the home